 SHE SAID: WAH-wah-wah.

-On the much-debated question of who’s the biggest outside spender this year, in fact, we don’t yet and may never know, as explained in this blog post from the Sunlight Foundation (which funds CJR’s reporting on transparency).Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+On the much-debated question of who’s the biggest outside spender this year, in fact, we don’t yet and may never know, as explained in this blog post from the Sunlight Foundation (which funds CJR’s reporting on transparency).Liz Cox Barrett is a writer at CJR.